dsbowen/hemlock/docs_md/tutorial/compile.md

 In the previous part of the tutorial, you learned how to run functions to handle form submission.

-In this part of the tutorial, you'll create a confirmation page using compile functions.
+In this part of the tutorial, you'll implement a confirmation page using compile functions.

 ## Why compile functions?